 Here are some simple steps to get you started.

-- Check your report for mistakes.
-After ordering your credit report, review the information for any mistakes that could be lowering your score and contact the reporting service to have the information corrected.
+Check your report for mistakes.
+After ordering your credit report, review the information for any mistakes that could be lowering your credit rating.
+Contact the reporting service to have the information corrected.

-- Pay your bills on time—always.
+Pay your bills on time—always.
 Lenders want to know that you’ll pay back what you’ve borrowed, so showing that you can make on-time payments will help your creditworthiness.
-Even if you’ve already missed payments, making consistent payments from now on (and catching up if you can) will help your score recover over time.
+If you’ve already missed some loan payments, making consistent payments from now on (and catching up if you can) will help credit recover over time.

-- Pay off your small accounts.
+Pay off your smaller loans.
 Do you have any accounts with small balances?
-It’s best to pay those off if you have multiple accounts, because credit bureaus may dock your score for having too many accounts with outstanding balances.**
+It’s best to pay those off if you have multiple accounts because credit bureaus may dock your score for having too many accounts with outstanding balances.

-- Be strategic about applying for new loans or credit cards.
-Your credit score may be dinged if the average age of your accounts is too young or you carry high balances.
+Be strategic about applying for new credit, store credit cards or loans.
+Your credit score may be dinged if the average age of your accounts is too young, or you carry high balances.
 However, if you have almost no credit history, it may be wise to open a credit card now so you can start building a history of timely payments.
-Navy Federal’s nRewards® Secured card earns rewards while building your credit.
+Navy Federal Credit Union’s nRewards® Secured card earns rewards while building your credit.

-- Be patient.
-You’ll need more than a few months to improve your credit.
-Be aware that if your credit score is low due to multiple missed payments or similar circumstances, it can take more time to rebuild.
-If this is your situation, you may still qualify for an auto loan from Navy Federal Credit Union.
-We’ll consider your relationship with our credit union as a whole in addition to your credit score—you’re not just a number here!
+Be patient.
+You’ll need more than a a month or two to improve your credit.
+Be aware that if your credit score is low due to multiple missed payments or other personal finance issues, it can take more time to rebuild.
+If this is your situation, you may still qualify for an auto loan from Navy Federal.
+We’ll consider your relationship with our credit union as a whole, in addition to your credit score—you’re not just a number here!